Cray-HPE/docs-csm/troubleshooting/known_issues/cfs_session_status_for_image_customization_on_remote_node_stuck_at_running.md

     2025-08-08 15:54:40,753 - INFO    - cray.cfs.inventory.image - Error while waiting for SSH to be available: Error reading SSH protocol banner[Errno 104] Connection reset by peer.
 Retrying..
     ```

-    In the above output following line contains the details about `Image ID` and `IMS Job ID` needed for error identification.
+    In the above output following line contains the details about IMS image ID and IMS job ID needed for error identification in the next step.

     ```text
     2025-08-08 15:54:28,704 - INFO    - cray.cfs.inventory.image - IMS status=fetching_image for IMS image='15bacab2-053b-41d6-a7e6-8561cec1bade' job='15b7479d-e5f2-405f-971c-405c1fac1152'.
 Elapsed time=260s
     ```

-1. See [Error identification](ims_image_customization_job_status_stuck_at_waiting_on_user.md#error-identification) and verify the symptom matches
+1. Determine whether or not this known issue is the cause of the problem.

- as described in issue description.
+    Follow the [Error identification](ims_image_customization_job_status_stuck_at_waiting_on_user.md#error-identification) procedure and

-Note: Do not follow the resolution of the known issue linked above.
+    verify that the symptom matches, but do not follow the resolution steps in the linked page.

-1. If the IMS job container on the `remote node` either does not exist or is in an `exited` state, then proceed to [Resolution](#resolution).
+1. If the IMS job container on the remote node either does not exist or is in an `exited` state, then proceed to [Resolution](#resolution).

     If that is not the case, then the procedure documented here is not applicable.

 ## Resolution